cmitchellMSS/usda-dva/documentation/business-model-canvas.md

 ## Key Resources

 For the purposes of the prototype, we identified six key resources we needed for success.
-- Project Manager - Senior (who served as our Product Manager)
-- UX/Graphics Designer
+- UX /Graphics Designer
-- Application Developer - Senior
 - Web Designer
-- Data Analyst - Senior
 - Web Developer
+- Project Manager- Senior (who served as our Product Manager)
+- Scrum Master
+- Data Analyst – Senior
+- Data Analyst - Junior

 ## Value Prop